Mindful Living

 You don’t need any special tools or previous experience.
 Just a few moments of quiet attention.

-Step 2: Breathe intentionally.
-Take a few deep, slow breaths.
-Inhale through your nose for four counts, hold for four, and exhale through your mouth for six.
-Do this three to five times to center yourself.
+2. Breathe intentionally.
+Inhale through your nose for four counts, hold for four, exhale through your mouth for six.
+Repeat 3–5 times.

-Step 3: Set an intention.
+3. Set an intention.
 Ask yourself: What do I need most right now?
-Peace?
-Insight?
-A moment of safety?
+Peace, clarity, safety, or love?

-Step 4: Visualize your sanctuary.
+4. Visualize your sanctuary.
 Let your imagination take you to a place where you feel completely safe, at ease, and nurtured.
-This could be somewhere you’ve been before or a new place your mind creates.

 Why This Matters